Hamas reeling but defiant as Israel pounds Gaza

 Israel's Operation Cast Lead in 2008-2009 began with a week of air attacks and shelling, followed by a land invasion of the blockaded coastal strip, sealed off at sea by the Israeli navy.
 Some 1,400 Palestinians were killed and 13 Israelis died.

-Though Netanyahu pledged in person "to do everything in order to protect our citizens," a statement issued by his security cabinet after an evening meeting outlined a more limited goal of "improving the security situation."

-The ministers also gave their provisional authorisation for Israel to mobilise its military reserves, if required.
+The ministers also gave their provisional authorization for Israel to mobilize its military reserves, if required.

 Hamas has been emboldened by the Islamist rise to power in Egypt, viewing President Mohamed Mursi as a "safety net" who will not permit a second Israeli thrashing of Gaza, home to 1.7 million Palestinians.

-Hamas is also supported by Iran, which Israel regards as a rising threat to its own existence due to its nuclear programme.
+Hamas is also supported by Iran, which Israel regards as a rising threat to its own existence due to its nuclear program.

 Helped by the contraband trade through tunnels from Egypt, Gaza militias have smuggled in longer-range rockets.